liamzebedee/BrightID-API/README.md

 ## Components
 ### [BrightID Mobile](https://github.com/BrightID/BrightID)
-BrightID mobile registers face-to-face connections.
-These form the basis for establishing someone's uniqueness.

-BrightID mobile users grant third-party applications the right to verify their uniqueness.
+BrightID mobile users grant third-party applications the right to retrieve their _trust score_ which represents their likelihood of being unique.

 [More details on BrightID Mobile](https://github.com/BrightID/BrightID/wiki/BrightID-Mobile)